ritwik1993/pcl_495/project_documentation.md

 Project Description
 ------------------------
 Using an RGB-D sensor and the Point Cloud Library, we will separate the ground plane from the rest of the scene.
 If we complete all of our main project goals, we will implement a version of this that uses nodelets.
-If we get a nodelet version of our project running, we will use euclidean clustering to find objects in the scene and potentially calulate cool things like the velocity of a rolling cylinder.
+If we get a nodelet version of our project running, we will use euclidean clustering to find objects in the scene and potentially calculate cool things like the velocity of a rolling cylinder.

 Project Goals
 ------------------------